Bunyod-Suvonov/auto-commit/README.md

 ```bash
 cat /etc/anacrontab
 ```
-If `cron.daily` is not there, add it manually:
+If `cron.daily` is not there, add it:
 ```bash
 sudo echo "1	5	cron.daily	run-parts --report /etc/cron.daily" >> /etc/anacrontab
 ```